 The best thing about cryptocurrency is that it is an unregulated currency.
 There’s no bank or government to dictate and regulate how transactions should be done.
 This untouched form of money is the sole reason why the cryptocurrency is so successful.

-Canada’s Covid- 19 Essential services list also includes mining as an essential service.
-This move has provided miners the opportunity to grow as more people invest in bitcoin.
+Canada’s COVID-19 Essential services list also includes Bitcoin mining as an essential service.
+This move has provided miners with the opportunity to grow as more people invest in bitcoin.

 2. Cheaper Electricity

 It’s no secret that mining takes up a lot of electricity.
 It is the highest utility that miners have to pay for.
 BBC News recently reported the “seizure of about 1000 bitcoin mining machines after a power spike in Iran.”
 A University of Cambridge tool has estimated that mining consumes the same amount of energy that Switzerland uses in a year.

 In Quebec, the story is different.
 Warehouses that had been abandoned for years are now money-minting locations.
 The cost of power is about 4.5 cents/kWh in Quebec.
 This is half the price of energy in the United States.

 Mining machines are always running 24/7, and therefore they generate significant amounts of heat.
 Without a proper cooling system, you run the risk of overheating your computers.

 Paying for cooling systems is very expensive, primarily if you mine on a large scale.
 The Quebec climate reduces the need for coolers as the heat produced escapes into the cold air.